JorinTielen/npu-json/NOTES.md

 Here `BLOCK_INDEX_SIZE` is the `BLOCK_DATA_SIZE` (i.e. 1024 bytes) divided by 8 (we go from bytes to bits).
 For maximal throughput this is still ok, the output size is still smaller (7 indices total) than input string.

+Due to implementation difficulties, an alternative approach utilizing smaller kernels that can be implemented seperately might be better.
+These allow the string index to not have to be rectified later, and successive kernels can be pipelined on the NPU.
+The kernels also often only take indices, not the full JSON data, meaning a higher theoretical bandwidth.

+- Alternative kernels:
+  0. backslash + quotes (json) on CPU [32+GB/s]
+  1. escape carry index (backslash) on CPU [-]
+  2. quote index (quotes, backslash, escape carry index) [128GB/s]
+  3. quote carry index (quote index) on CPU [-]
+  4. string index (quote index, quote carry index) [128GB/s]
+  5. structural character index (json, string index) on CPU [?GB/s]

 ### rsonpath